Molecular-Biophysics-Database/mbdb-docs/pages/license/intro.md

 ## Record (data files with metadata)

-For published records, the data is distributed under the [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).
+For published records, the data is distributed under the [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/) which places them in the public domain.

-## Citing the MBDB

-We encourage citation of the individual records directly as well as the MBDB itself:

-Example citation:
-  1. Record of awesomeness, P. Eople, E. Tal, 2024, MBDB.
-  2. MBDB, the FAIR database for Molecular Biophysics.
-P. Erson, O. Ther.
-Journal of stuff, 2025.